 - One of the online courses is offered by Today’s Hunter.
 Today’s Hunter is the official hunter education course of many state fish and wildlife agencies.
 Other online services are offered by huntercourse.com and the NRA.

-- Further information on state-specific programs may be found through this link.
+- Further information on state-specific programs may be found on the Hunter-Ed or NRA Websites.

 While safety afield is of paramount importance to the hunting community, it is similarly important that hunting opportunities are available and accessible to all who are interested.
 In this spirit, legislators should explore their governing regulations and support new legislation (where necessary) that will ensure first-time hunters have the opportunity to complete their hunter education requirements online at their own pace.